Have you read our blog about routine changes you might want to consider as we head into winter? A Canadian winter can be really tough on our curls.

 2. To maintain moisture in your curls between washes, you can mist your hair with water/conditioner or a conditioning spray.
 You can even do this at night before bed.

 7. Seal your hair.
 This is accomplished by the LCO method which stands for Leave In, Cream and Oil.
 I will state though that you can play around with the order and use it whatever way works for you.
 This method might be a bit heavy for some textures and densities, so experiment with the amounts.
 If it doesn’t work skip one of the products.
 I recommend using a creamier leave in that has nice fatty alcohols like Cetyl, Laurel, Stearyl, Myristyl, Cetearyl and Behenyl, such as TreLuxe Untie the Knot Leave In Conditioner or Ecoslay Rice Pudding Leave In Conditioner.
 Two creams to consider for your winter curls are the Miribel Naturals Dreamy Hair Cream or the Inahsi Naturals Rock Your Curls Cream.
-Finish things off with an oil like the Beauty Oil from Hair Dance or the Harmonic Healing Oil from Innersense.
+Finish things off with an oil like the Harmonic Healing Oil from Innersense.

 Have fun with your routine and try something new when you have the time or your hair is not cooperating.
 Fall and winter are experienced so differently from coast to coast, you may find some things suggested above work very well for your hair, and others just don’t!
 Give each tip a few tries before moving on to something else if it isn't working.